Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Information-Theoretic Obstruction

-We now state the central result of this work.
-It establishes an unavoidable information-theoretic obstruction faced by classical probabilistic representations that maintain a fixed ontic state space across multiple interventions.
+We now state the central formal result used in this work.
+It isolates an information-theoretic obstruction that appears when intervention-dependent distinctions are represented by an auxiliary contextual register while a fixed subsystem ontic state space is reused across interventions.

-\begin{theorem}[Information-Theoretic No-Go Theorem for Single-State Ontological Models] Let $C$ denote the intervention, $\lambda \in \Lambda$ the ontic state, and $O$ the observable outcome.
+\begin{proposition}[Information-Theoretic Obstruction under Shared-State Reuse] Let $C$ denote the intervention, $\lambda \in \Lambda$ the subsystem ontic state, and $O$ the observable outcome.